 - The clamp is also adjustable to accommodate different sous vide tub widths.
 That being said, the maximum width the clamp can accommodate is 1.25 inches, or 3.175 centimeters.

-What kinds of sous vide pots can I cook in?The most popular sous vide containers are the common stockpot and saucepan.
+What kinds of sous vide containers can I cook in?The most popular sous vide containers are the common stockpot and saucepan.
 In case you're wondering, the difference is that sauce pans tend to be smaller, ranging from 1 quart/0.946 liters to around 6 quarts/5.678 liters and generally have one long handle.
 Stock pots tend to be deeper, only starting out at 6 quarts/5.678 liters and reaching up to 150+ quarts/141.9 liters.
 You don’t usually see anything above 16 quarts/15.14 liters with stock pots.
 They typically have two small handles on either side to accommodate easier lifting of heavier sous vide pots.
 Both of these options work wonderfully, especially since most people already have them around the house.
 Of course, you must match the volume of the quantity you’re cooking to the size of the sous vide container.
 A single chicken breast will cook quite efficiently in a smaller container and need less water.
 A rack of lamb will require both a larger sous vide pot and more water.
 Oftentimes, we see people use polycarbonate tubs as a sous vide cooler hack.
 These are those fancy-looking clear tubs that you imagine a restaurant’s kitchen must be full of - and you wouldn’t be far off!
 They are available online as well as in restaurant supply stores.
 There is typically a full range of sizes from 1 - 22 quarts/1 - 20 liter.
 These are the most useful range of sizes for at-home sous vide cooking.
 Polycarbonate tubs do require an additional purchase, but you get to watch your food cook!

 The last of the traditional household containers we tend to find our consumers using is the insulated cooler.
 I myself have resorted to Dutch ovens, deeper stainless hotel pans, large mixing bowls, Rubbermaid tubs, and plastic storage boxes from Costco, no lie.
 If it holds enough water and has a side you can clamp onto, you can likely use your Anova sous vide machine in it.
 It’s only a matter of time before I give my 5-gallon bucket from the hardware store or the kitchen sink a try!